ryanpback/imPACt/README.md

 * `ng serve` and navigate to `localhost:4200` in your browser

+## Known Bugs
+* Crashes on 'Search Year' on State section when you have no results for that search

 ## Technologies Used

 _This webpage was made using HTML, CSS, Typescript, Bootstrap, D3 and Angular2._